 Inherited Metabolic Disorders

-A study of HCT in 217 patients with Hurler syndrome found that preservation of cognitive function at the time of transplant and a younger age at transplantation were major predictors for superior post-transplant cognitive development.
+A study of HCT in 217 patients with Hurler syndrome found that preservation of cognitive function at the time of transplant and younger age at transplantation were major predictors for superior post-transplant cognitive development.
 [4]

 Allogeneic HCT can treat: